cursor()

 Use (K1=w1,Ki=wi,w) filtering mode; return records that meet all conditions.

-Use @w option to recognize deletion mark:
+Use @w option to recognize update mark:

 A